madjxatw/ricoh_theta_ros/docs/usage.rst

 ----------------------------

-Running the cv_camera node on Ubuntu 18.04 with OpenCV 3.2.0 installed, you will encounter an error raising the message:
+Running the cv_camera node on Ubuntu 18.04 with OpenCV 3.2.0 installed, you will encounter an error stating:

    VIDEOIO ERROR: V4L2: Pixel format of incoming image is unsupported by OpenCV

 This is because the default pixel format of the decoded video output by the GStreamer pipeline is ``I420`` (i.e. ``YUV420``) which is not supported by OpenCV Video I/O module before 3.4.3 version.
-All pixel formats supported by OpenCV 3.2.0 can be found from `modules/videoio/cap_v4l.cpp
+All pixel formats supported by OpenCV 3.2.0 can be found in `modules/videoio/cap_v4l.cpp
 <https://github.com/opencv/opencv/blob/3.2.0/modules/videoio/src/cap_v4l.cpp>`_,
-here is the code snippet involved:
+the involved code snippet is shown as below:

 .. code-block:: cpp